-The first tranche has an interest-only period of twelve months followed by a 30 months principal and interest amortization period with interest being charged at 8.25% per year for the full period of the LSA.
-The second tranche has a 6 months interest-only period followed by a 32 months principal and interest amortization period with interest being charged at the same rate as the first tranche.
+The first tranche, which was paid in full as of June 30, 2015, had an interest-only period of twelve months followed by a principal and interest amortization period of 30 months with interest being charged at 8.25% per year.
+The second tranche, which had an outstanding principal balance of \$1.5 million as of June 30, 2015, has an interest-only period of 6 months followed by a principal and interest amortization period of 32 months with interest being charged at 8.25%.
 There are certain fees in accordance with the LSA which are being recorded as discounts or short-term liabilities depending on the nature of the fees and are being accreted through interest expense over the life of the loans.